DimplesL/DB/README.md

 # Introduction
-This is a PyToch implementation of "Real-time Scene Text Detection with Differentiable Binarization".
+This is a PyTorch implementation of "Real-time Scene Text Detection with Differentiable Binarization".
 [This paper](https://arxiv.org/abs/1911.08947) presents a real-time arbitrary-shape scene text detector, achieving the state-of-the-art performance on standard benchmarks.

 Part of the code is inherited from [MegReader](https://github.com/Megvii-CSG/MegReader).